quicwg/base-drafts/draft-ietf-quic-transport.md

 The details of loss detection and congestion control are described in
 {{QUIC-RECOVERY}}.

-A receiver acknowledges receipt of a received packet by sending one or more ACK frames containing the packet number of the received packet.
+A packet MUST NOT be acknowledged until packet protection has been successfully removed and all frames contained in the packet have been processed.
+For STREAM frames, this means the data has been queued (but not necessarily delivered to the application).
+This also means that any stream state transitions triggered by STREAM or RST_STREAM frames have occurred.
+Once the packet has been fully processed, a receiver acknowledges receipt by sending one or more ACK frames containing the packet number of the received packet.

 To avoid creating an indefinite feedback loop, an endpoint MUST NOT generate an ACK frame in response to a packet containing only ACK or PADDING frames.

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.